bashunaimiroy/nyancat-game/README.md

 Having done this manipulation will break our constructors.
 Make sure to fix it by calling the appropriate function from your constructors.

+### 3.5.
+Figure out why changing the || or operator to an && and operator will make the game jump.

 ### 4. Flavor it!

 ---

 ## The sky is not the limit :sunglasses:
 Having completed the basic section of this project is already great!
 However, this should leave you plenty of time for the fun part: customizing and evolving the game.
 Since this is an open-ended activity, we will give you some suggestions.
 Feel free to use them or not.

+## what I'm doing:
+* add animated coins which rotate and add 10000points to your score when you hit them.
+* add lasers like Mike's
+* the cats' exhaust and tail do not kill you //DONE

 * Instead of completely stopping the game when it's over, allow the player to start a new game
 * Add a sound track and sound effects to the game